 All across Europe, Jewish communities large and small are reviving old traditions and blazing new ones.
 The Kaplan Leadership Initiative fellows from Europe each bring the vibrancy of their own Jewish community to the table, making a natural space for innovation and new ideas.

-In Europe, the Kaplan Leadership Initiative is part of Yesod, a partnership of the American Jewish Joint Distribution Committee (JDC), the Rothschild Foundation (Hanadiv) Europe (RFHE) and the Charles and Lynn Schusterman Family Foundation (CLSFF) , which helps Jewish community professionals across Europe develop Jewish fluency, create their personal career goals, empower young Jewish leaders and more.
+In Europe, the Kaplan Leadership Initiative is part of Yesod, a partnership of JDC, Rothschild Foundation Hanadiv Europe, and Charles and Lynn Schusterman Family Philanthropies, which help Jewish community professionals across Europe develop Jewish fluency, create their personal career goals, empower young Jewish leaders and more.

 Yesod is a collaborative project of the Joint Distribution Committee (JDC), The Charles and Lynn Schusterman Family Foundation and the Rothschild (HaNadiv) Foundation, Europe.
 Yesod supports, trains and develops Jewish community professionals and educators across Europe.

 Kaplan Leadership Initiative Fellows fulfill the following requirements:

 - Currently employed in a professional, full time position within the Jewish community in the FSU, Europe or Latin America.